marioizquierdo/bettertabs/README.md

 ## Requirements: ##
   * Ruby 1.9
   * Rails 3.1 or higher
-  * jQuery 1.3 or higher
+  * jQuery 1.3 or higher (but bettertabs also works without javascript)

-Anyway you can use bettertabs without javascript (or use your own javascript handler) since the bettertabs helper only generates the appropriate markup.

 ## Install ##